sun1610/LGM-VIP-Task-3--Music-Recommendation-system/README.md

-# LGM-VIP-Task-3--Music-Recommendation-system
+# LGMVIP_Data_Science-Task3-Music-Recommendation-system-
-This is third task assigned from LGM-VIP.
-In this on the basis of listing song we are recommended song.
+This is the third task from LGM-VIP.
+By using music recommender system, the music provider can predict and then offer the appropriate songs to their users based on the characteristics of the music that has been heard previously.